JedDataScience/RetroAzureBlobMetadataStorage/README.md

 The architecture consists of:
 - **Frontend Layer**: Next.js application with React 19 and TypeScript, providing a terminal-style user interface
 - **API Layer**: Flask REST API running in a Docker container, handling all blob operations
+- **Storage Layer**:
+  - **Local Development**: Azurite (Azure Storage emulator) running in Docker
-- **Storage Layer**: Azure Blob Storage for persistent file storage with metadata support
+  - **Production**: Azure Blob Storage (when deployed to cloud)

 ### Data/Models/Services

-- **Azure Blob Storage**: Cloud storage service for file persistence
+- **Azurite (Azure Storage Emulator)** - **Primary/Default**: Local Azure Storage emulator for development and testing
   - Container: `uploads` (default, configurable)
   - File formats: Any (images, PDFs, documents, etc.)
   - Metadata: Key-value pairs stored as blob properties
+  - No Azure subscription required - runs entirely locally in Docker
+  - Provides the same API as Azure Blob Storage for seamless local development
+  - **This is the default and recommended setup for local development**

+- **Azure Blob Storage** - **Optional/Production**: Real Azure cloud storage (see Deployment section)
-  - License: Azure Storage service (requires Azure subscription)
+  - Requires Azure subscription

-- **Sample Data**: For local testing, the application can use Azurite (Azure Storage emulator) which requires no external dependencies
+  - Same API as Azurite, so code works without changes
+  - Used only when deploying to production

 - **No external datasets or models**: The application manages user-uploaded files only